Jump to Way of St. Francis Stages

 Disclosure: the PilgrimageTraveler.com is an associate of Booking.com, Roamless, and Amazon.
 As associates of these merchants, we earn from qualifying purchases from our links.

-Our Way of St Francis from Monterotondo to Monte Sacro on day twenty-two was much shorter than the prior day, allowing for a pleasing evening seeing historic sites near the city center of Rome.
+Our Way of St Francis from Monterotondo to Monte Sacro on day twenty-two was much shorter than the prior day, and surprisingly rural for the first 12 kilometers of the stage.
+Our early arrival allowed for a pleasant evening seeing historic sites in Monte Sacro and for hanging out over food and beverages.

 It’s impossible to be alone when walking, with so many things under our gaze which are given to us through the inalienable grasp of contemplation.” ~ Frédéric Gros, A Philosophy of Walking